saguilarDevel/schc-sigfox/fragmentation_examples/extended_ack.md

 ## Uplink ACK-on-Error Single-byte SCHC Header

+The setting of Uplink ACK-on-Error Single-byte SCHC Header are:

-300 bytes packet
+* 300 bytes packet
-Tile size: 11 bytes
+* Tile size: 11 bytes
-Number of tiles: 28
+* Number of tiles: 28
-WINDOW_SIZE: 7 tiles
+* WINDOW_SIZE: 7 tiles
-Number of windows: 4 windows (00,01,10,11)
+* Number of windows: 4 windows (00,01,10,11)
-M:2
+* M:2
-N:3
+* N:3
-bitmap size: 7 bits
+* bitmap size: 7 bits
-Rule ID: 000
+* Rule ID: 000
-C bit:
+* C bit: 1 bit

 ### ACK messages

-SCHC-over-sigfox standard ACKs
+#### SCHC-over-sigfox standard ACKs

-In the ACK success the W field is corresponds to the last window and the C bit is set to 1.
+In the ACK success format, the W field corresponds to the last received window and the C bit is set to 1.
 In schc-over-sigfox DTAG is not present.
 0 padding is added to complete the 64 bit Sigfox downlink frame size.

 ```text